darktable-org/dtdocs/content/preferences-settings/shortcuts.md

 To see a list of _all_ of the default fallbacks, click the "enable fallbacks" checkbox in the shortcut mapping screen and select the "fallbacks" category in the top panel.
 To see the fallbacks for a given widget (e.g. a slider) just select that widget in the top panel.
 In both cases an additional item (also named "fallbacks") will then appear in the bottom panel containing full details of the available fallbacks.

 Fallbacks are only applied if no other shortcut using the resulting combination has been explicitly created.
-In the above example, if you were to explicitly assign `Ctrl + R + left-click` to another action, the "enable/disable module" fallback would be ignored.
+In the above example, if you were to explicitly assign `ctrl + r + left click` to another action, the "enable/disable module" fallback would be ignored.

-Some fallback actions are defined using modifier keys (usually `Ctrl+` and `Shift+`).
+Some fallback actions are defined using modifier keys (usually `ctrl +` and `shift +`).
 In this case you must define an initial shortcut without such a modifier in order to be able to use these fallbacks.
-For example, if you assign `Ctrl + R` to an action, you cannot use a `Ctrl+` fallback.
-Some default fallbacks of this type are provided for the _value_ element and for horizontal/vertical movements in the (zoomed) central area -- in this case, `Shift+` increases the speed to 10.0 and `Ctrl+` decreases the speed to 0.1.
+For example, if you assign `ctrl + r` to an action, you cannot use a `ctrl +` fallback.
+Some default fallbacks of this type are provided for the _value_ element and for horizontal/vertical movements in the (zoomed) central area -- in this case, `shift +` increases the speed to 10.0 and `ctrl +` decreases the speed to 0.1.